 If you were to ask us what the most beautiful islands are in Europe are you wouldn’t get the answer you would expect.
 Well, maybe you have an idea from the title of this post, but we would definitely say the Faroes Islands!
 Yes, the group of 18 windswept islands between Norway and Iceland certainly win a spot on our favorite destinations list.

 In many ways they remind me of why we love the African bush, they are raw.
-The cliff faces and bleak landscape is inhospitable, but it will humble you with beauty.
+The cliff faces and the bleak landscape are inhospitable, but it will humble you with beauty.

 I can’t think of when I had a bigger grin on my face this year than when I stood on top of a mountain in near hurricane force winds.
 It felt dangerous, it felt right, and I felt tiny.